 Gymnast Dipa Karmakar also scored a bronze medal in the Gymnastics at the 2014 Commonwealth Games – Women’s Vault making her the first-ever female Indian gymnast.

-Her brilliant attempt of landing the Produnova in her second attempt at vault gave her an average score of 14.366, making her one of the few gymnasts in the world to land Produnova on their feet successfully.
+Her brilliant attempt at landing the Produnova in her second attempt at vault gave her an average score of 14.366, making her one of the few gymnasts in the world to land Produnova on their feet successfully.

 It is an upcoming sport and has a minimal history in our country.